mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

-If either `session_track_transaction_info=CHARACTERISTICS` or `session_track_system_variables=tx_isolation` is configured for the MariaDB server, readwritesplit will track the transaction isolation level and lock the session to the master when the isolation level is set to serializable.
+If either `session_track_transaction_info=CHARACTERISTICS` or `session_track_system_variables=tx_isolation` is configured for the MariaDB server, readwritesplit will track the transaction isolation level and lock the session to the primary when the isolation level is set to serializable.
 This retains the correctness of the isolation level which can otherwise cause problems.
-Once a session is locked to the master, it will not be unlocked.
+Once a session is locked to the primary, it will not be unlocked.
 To reinstate the normal routing behavior, a new connection must be created.

-For example, if transaction isolation level tracking cannot be done and an autocommit SELECT is routed to a slave, it no longer behaves in a serializable manner.
-This can also have an effect on the replication in the slave server.
+For example, if transaction isolation level tracking cannot be done and an autocommit SELECT is routed to a replica, it no longer behaves in a serializable manner.
+This can also have an effect on the replication in the replica server.

-### Routing to Slaves
+### Routing to Replicas

-The ability to route some statements to slaves is important because it also decreases the load targeted to master.
-Moreover, it is possible to have multiple slaves to share the load in contrast to single master.
+The ability to route some statements to replicas is important because it also decreases the load targeted to _primary_.
+Moreover, it is possible to have multiple replicas to share the load in contrast to single primary.

-Queries which can be routed to slaves must be auto committed and belong to one of the following group:
+Queries which can be routed to replicas must be auto committed and belong to one of the following group:

 * Read-only statements (i.e. `SELECT`) that only use read-only built-in functions